Wisner Baum represents farmers, pesticide applicators, landscapers, and others who sprayed Gramoxone® and developed Parkinson’s disease.

 While these cases are rare, paraquat poisoning may also occur via skin contact or inhalation.
 This report out of China highlights the potential for paraquat poisoning via skin absorption, and this report highlights the potential for paraquat poisoning via inhalation.

-Most paraquat applicators who repeatedly use the herbicide as intended are exposed at chronic, low doses.
+Most paraquat applicators who repeatedly use the herbicide as intended are exposed to chronic, low doses.
 Even at this level of exposure, paraquat herbicide is capable of causing severe side effects, including:

 The U.S. Centers for Disease Control and Prevention (CDC) describes paraquat as “toxic” and “highly poisonous.”
 While paraquat remains commercially available in the U.S., the EPA lists the herbicide as “restricted,” meaning only licensed applicators may use it.
 Despite the herbicide’s restricted status, paraquat lawsuits allege the herbicide is unreasonably dangerous, even when licensed applicators use the product as intended.

-Paraquat is one of only two pesticide products still used in the U.S. that is either banned outright or phased out of use in the European Union, Brazil, and China.
+Paraquat is one of only two pesticide products still used in the U.S. that are either banned outright or phased out of use in the European Union, Brazil, and China.

-The body of scientific research linking paraquat and Parkinson’s disease (often referred to simply as “PD”) has continued to grow in recent years.
+The body of scientific research linking paraquat and Parkinson’s disease has continued to grow in recent years.
 Several studies have concluded that exposure to paraquat increases the likelihood of developing Parkinson’s disease and that the effect is dose-dependent.
 The research suggests that farmworkers and pesticide applicators are more at risk of developing Parkinson’s disease.
-People who live near fields and other areas where paraquat is heavily used may also be more at risk for PD.
+People who live near fields and other areas where paraquat is heavily used may also be more at risk for Parkinson’s.

-When enough dopaminergic neurons have died, dopamine production falls below the level the brain requires for proper control of motor function, resulting in the motor symptoms associated with PD.
+When enough dopaminergic neurons have died, dopamine production falls below the level the brain requires for proper control of motor function, resulting in the motor symptoms associated with Parkinson’s.

 Presently, there is no cure for Parkinson’s.
 No treatment will cease its progression.
 The treatments most commonly prescribed for its motor symptoms tend to become progressively less effective the longer they are used.
 Parkinson’s treatments may also increasingly cause unwelcome side effects the longer they are used.